trdroid/Ruby-on-Rails-Examples/document_management/README.md

       Document Load (0.2ms)  SELECT "documents".* FROM "documents" => #<ActiveRecord::Relation [#<Document id: 4, name: "Doc2", content: "This is document2!", created_at: "2016-01-30 03:24:39", updated_at: "2016-01-30 03:24:39">]>

-Find the record and save the reference in a variable and call the <i>destroy</i> method on the variable
+Another way to destroy is to find the record and save the reference in a variable and call the <i>destroy</i> method on the variable

     irb(main):062:0> Document.all
       Document Load (0.3ms)  SELECT "documents".* FROM "documents"